310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kanata past %}
-? i don't quite understand, but i would like blue~♪
+…? i do not quite understand, but i would like blue~♪
 {% endbubble %}

 {% bubble Chiaki past %}